-The logic behind the Colonel’s plan that had had followed this preamble had made perfect sense.
-Unfortunately, understanding why it was necessary to do what they were about to and actually doing it were poles apart.
+The logic behind the Colonel’s plan that had followed this preamble had made perfect sense.
+Unfortunately, understanding why it was necessary to do and actually doing it—these were poles apart.
 The Colonel’s argument was sound but, in Pinero’s mind, philosophical.
 The C-4 he was emplacing was real, as would be the chain of events its use would set in motion when it brought the side of the hill down on agents of the Federal government.
-Were it not for the strength of his convictions, and an appreciation the decisions he’d made long ago that had led him to this time and place left him no choice but to follow through when he had rejected doing what many of his friends and co-workers had done long ago, which was accept the fact the country he had known as a child muddle along as best they could.
+Were it not for the strength of his convictions, and an appreciation for the decisions he’d made long ago that had led him to this time and place—and left him no choice but to follow through when he had rejected what many of his friends and co-workers had done long ago—he might have just accepted the fact that the country he had known as a child must muddle along as best it could.

 The sound of footsteps grinding loose dirt and gravel behind him alerted Pinero to Sean McGuinn’s approach.
 Without waiting for the leader of the security section to ask, he informed him he’d be finished in a minute.

-Even as he was acknowledging his satisfaction with the former combat engineer’s progress with a simple nod, McGuinn turned his gaze skyward, scanning the clear, predawn darkness for any sign of drones like the ones his company had used in Iraq to reconnoiter a route it was to take toward an objective McGuinn’s mixed command of tanks and Bradleys had been ordered to seize.
+Even as he was acknowledging his satisfaction with the former combat engineer’s progress with a simple nod, McGuinn turned his gaze skyward, scanning the clear, predawn darkness for any sign of drones, the kind his company had used in Iraq to reconnoiter a route it was to take toward an objective McGuinn’s mixed command of tanks and Bradleys had been ordered to seize.

 After covering up the chamber in which he’d placed the explosives with loose dirt and taking a step back to inspect his efforts, Pinero joined McGuinn.
-“Well, that’s the last of ‘em.”
+“Well, that’s the last of ’em.”

 “Okay, back to your hidey-hole.
-And remember, execute only on my command,” McGuinn reminded as Pinero was making his way to his concealed position where his team mate was waiting with the manual blasting machine, carefully playing out the spool of wire as he went.
+And remember, execute only on my command,” McGuinn reminded Pinero.
+He made his way to his concealed position where his team mate was waiting with the manual blasting machine, carefully playing out the spool of wire as he went.

-“Roger that,” Pinero replied without bothering to take his eyes off the wire he was paying out, making sure as he went it didn’t snag onto something and pull the blasting caps from the C-4 he’d packed into a hole that would, when detonated, bring down a fair portion of the hillside.
+“Roger that,” Pinero replied without bothering to take his eyes off the wire he was paying out, making sure as he went that it didn’t snag something and pull the blasting caps from the C-4 he’d packed into a hole that would, when detonated, bring down most of the hillside.

-Having done all he could to prepare for the impending raid, McGuinn decided to make one final check of the covered and concealed positions members of his team had taken up covering the secondary route into Fort Necessity before settling into his own.
-From there he would be able to spot the approach of the FBI SWAT team Colonel Devin had told him to expect and oversee the ambush he’d laid for the Federal agents who were, he suspected, just as keyed up as he was.
-Having learned in Afghanistan that most operations that went south were the result of someone jumping the gun or over reacting to an unforeseen contingency, he’d have to keep a tight rein on his men, least someone do something stupid.
-Thing, he imagined, were going to be hairy enough without turning this into a full-fledged war.
+Having done all he could to prepare for the impending raid, McGuinn decided to make one final check of the covered and concealed positions members of his team had taken up covering the secondary route into Fort Necessity, before settling into his own.
+From there, he would be able to spot the approach of the FBI SWAT team Colonel Devin had told him to expect and oversee the ambush he’d laid for the Federal agents who were, he suspected, just as keyed up as he was.
+Having learned in Afghanistan that most operations that went south were the result of someone jumping the gun or over reacting to an unforeseen contingency, he’d have to keep a tight rein on his men, in case someone did something stupid.
+Things, he imagined, were going to be hairy enough without turning this into a full-fledged war.

 Chapter 4